 As mentioned earlier, you need customers to stay in business.
 But this does not mean that every customer or every project will be the right fit for you.

-Have a clear image in mind of the type of customer or project you feel comfortable taking on.
+Have a clear image in mind of the customer or project you feel comfortable taking on.
 Stick close to that image.
 Don’t take on all clients and all projects or be a jack of all trades.

 Focus on a particular niche and specialise — perfect your skills in providing solutions to the needs of your niche market.